aswinkrishna21/Loan-Prediction-III---Analytics-Vidhya/README.md

 Given the dataset, we needed to find whether a person would have his loan approved or not.

-Visualisation was done using matplotlib and seaborn whereas the model was trained using Sklearn's Neural Metwork.
+Visualisation was done using matplotlib and seaborn whereas the model was trained using Sklearn's Neural Network.
 Achieved an accuracy of
 82% on the training set.